mikejturner/LlamaLlamaInstructions/README.md

 ## Don't Forget!

-Playing a special llama (on with 5 fleas) allows the shepherd to change the direction of the game if they want to.
+Playing a special llama (one with 5 fleas) allows the shepherd to change the direction of the game if they want to.
 Turn the arrow card to point in the desired direction and that neighbor then plays the next turn.

 ## Leading the flock to pasture